tttan308/config/README.md

 - Added fake commit commit 1 of 2024-06-13 with count 1 with 1 commits
 - Added fake commit commit 0 of 2024-06-14 with count 1 with 1 commits
 - Added fake commit commit 1 of 2024-06-14 with count 1 with 1 commits
+- Added fake commit commit 0 of 2024-06-15 with count 1 with 1 commits